 THE TOP 9 SKI RESORTS IN THE EAST:

 Even if you’ve never been to the East Coast you’ve seen the ubiquitous stickers challenging to “ski it if you can.”
 You can, and you should.

 Why: This is practically as old school as it gets.
 If you are searching for the roots of skiing, this would be a great place to start.
 This place is what Vermont is all about.
 Not Yuppy Volvo driving Vermont, Flannel bushy beard Vermont.
 It has a single chair, which is refreshing in today’s age of high speed six packs.
 Also, you can find someone to show you around you can actually catch some East Coast air.

 When: If it snows.
 Gnarly, untamed terrain will be fun with a fresh blanket of snow, otherwise, you’ll be glad the lifts are so slow.

 JAY PEAK, VT

 Why: It snows.
 No, really, it snows.
-In fact Jay Peak has received more total snowfall than Squaw Valley the last two seasons.
+In fact, Jay Peak has received more total snowfall than Squaw Valley the last two seasons.
 Sure we’re talking about historically low snow totals for California here, but you get the point, it’s Vermont and they’re getting more snow than Squaw.
-Over the last ten years they’ve averaged 355″ of snow annually.
+Over the last ten years, they’ve averaged 355″ of snow annually.
 Where will you find that snow?
 In the trees.
 Jay is all about the trees.
 Not wide open mellow Steamboat trees.
 Tight steep technical Eastern trees.
 This is more like skiing in the woods.
-Put your hands in front of your face and crash though the brush.
-Otherwise test your meddle on the face under the upper terminal of the tram.
+Put your hands in front of your face and crash through the brush.
+Otherwise, test your mettle on the face under the upper terminal of the tram.